sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 You can open the PI to OCS Agent Configuration Utility to change server connections and other settings after the initial setup.

-**Note:** If you're not the original user who installed the agent, the new user account will need to be authenticated in OCS before access is granted to the utility.
+**Note:** If you're not the original user who installed the agent, the user account used needs to be authenticated in OCS before you can access the utility.

 ### Procedure